micahkepe/micahkepe.github.io/README.md

 Part of the deployment script is building the Zola blog.
 If you don't want to build the blog, you can remove the ` && npm run build:blog` command from end of the `deploy` script in the `package.json` file.

 4. Visit your GitHub Pages URL to view your deployed website.

+Make sure to update the content in the `src/components/views` directory with your information, projects, and blog posts.
+Additionally, remove or replace the content in the `blog/content` directory with your own blog posts.
+You can also update the theme using a different Zola theme or create your own.

 ## Usage and Attribution